Brice Wiggins

 Christopher "Brice" Wiggins is an American lawyer and politician.
 He serves as a Republican member of the Mississippi State Senate representing Mississippi's District 52, which includes the cities of Pascagoula and Ocean Springs.

 Early life

-Brice Wiggins was born on August 8, 1971, in Irving, Texas, the son of Linda (née Meredith), a teacher and librarian at Sacred Heart Elementary and Resurrection Schools in Pascagoula, and Dr. Christopher Edward Wiggins, an orthopedic surgeon.
-Wiggins is the great-grandson of Daisy Delmas and Ed Wiggins, mayor of Pascagoula from 1953 to 1957 and founder / owner of Wiggins Drugstores.
+Brice Wiggins was born on August 8, 1971, in Irving, Texas.
+His father, Dr. Chris Wiggins, works as an orthopedic surgeon in and served as Legislative Doctor of the Day at the Mississippi State Capitol in 2014.
+He is the great-grandson of Ed Wiggins, mayor of Pascagoula in the 1950s.

-Wiggins was educated at the Pascagoula High School and graduated in 1989.
-He graduated from Tulane University in 1993.
+Wiggins was educated at Pascagoula High School and was drum major of the high school band his senior year.
+He graduated in 1989 with distinction.

+He graduated from Tulane University in 1993 with a degree in history.
 He received a Juris Doctor degree from the Mississippi College School of Law in 1998.
+In law school, he was a senator in the law student bar association, a member of Phi Alpha Delta, and a court appointed special advocate.